bigbluebutton/bbb-install/README.md

 This will download the `bbb-install.sh` script and execute it with the parameter `-v xenial-200`.

-If the server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before users can access it.
+If your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before users can access it.

-When the script finishes, you should see a message that gives you a URL to login and test BigBlueButton.
+When the script finishes you should see a message that gives a URL to login and test your newly created BigBlueButton server.

 ~~~
 # Warning: The API demos are installed and accessible from: